 Willy discovered his passion for fly fishing at the early age of six.
 Shortly thereafter, he began tying his own flies for trout, salmon steelhead, and shad.
 Willy found his love of lake fishing early and has continued to fish stillwaters, becoming known far and wide for his expertise and knowledge.
 He has fished all over northern California, Idaho, and Montana.
 From famous blue ribbon trout rivers to high mountain lakes and reservoirs, from farm ponds to the big lakes, Willy has guided for over twenty years in Montana and Yellowstone National Park.
 Willy has continued to develop his fly tying skills and is currently a signature tyer for Brookside Flies out of Denver, Co.
-He is the Assistant Manager of Montana Troutfitters of Bozeman.
+He runs a great outfitting business Willy's Trout World and on his Facebook Page.
 He uses any number of Echo fly rods to ply his craft, including our spey and switch rods and is currently working on the new design of Airflo fly lines for special presentation on lakes.
 Spey casting may be a new approach for lake fishermen in the US, but in Europe it is a common practice allowing for long distant casts from the shoreline.

 Dave was born and raised in Great Falls and has spent his life fishing the waters of southwest Montana.
 He began his guiding career in 1985 on the Henry’s Fork, the South Fork of the Snake and the Teton in Idaho.
 In 1995, he moved closer to home when he guided on the famous Montana rivers around Yellowstone Park.
 In 2001 Dave returned to his home waters of the Missouri, which had been the river that captured his imagination since he first fished it as a youngster in 1971.